 Coaching sessions assist students in strengthening academic skills, improving study habits and developing organizational skills.
-Sessions focus on topics such as goal setting, time management, note taking, testing and stress management.
+Sessions focus on topics such as goal setting, time management, note taking, testing, and stress management.
 These sessions are open to all students in the fall and spring semesters.
 Small groups meet in the Center for Student Success.
-To register, please call the CAE at 732-255-0400 ext.
+To register, please call the Center for Student Success at 732-255-0400 ext.
 2957.